VidarRehn/figma-to-code/README.md

 5. A token will be generated.
 Copy the token (this will only be possible once so make sure that you keep it stored somewhere where you can return to it later)

 Your *Document ID* can be read from any Figma file URL.
 For example in: https://www.figma.com/file/12345/my-design, the ***Document ID*** is 12345.

+The choice between whether you are in a React or Next project will decide whether files are generated inside ./src/components (React) or ./components (Next).

 ### **Getting your designs**
 To see a list of your design, run: